sarchar/libdragon-rs/README.md

 just build-release-verbose
 ```

-In the end, a test ROM should be present at `./target/mips-nintendo64-none/release/temp-test.z64`
+In the end, example ROMs should be present as `./target/mips-nintendo64-none/release/*.z64`